 Taking regular backup of the website is a life savior.
 In the case of already hacked, you still should take a backup before starting a cleanup job.
 To keep a backup of your website, you can use the backup facility in your cPanel or use a plugin such as UpdraftPlus for free.

 Reinstall WordPress core

-Most of the time attackers exploit malware into core files in root folders.
+Most of the time, attackers exploit malware into core files in root folders.
 To remove the root of the malware, the best way to reinstall WordPress in the public_html directory.
-You need to upload a fresh WordPress and install except the wp-content folder, wp-config.php file, and .htaccess file.
-Firstly you will need to download a fresh WordPress file from WordPress.org
+You need to upload a fresh WordPress and install it except the wp-content folder, wp-config.php file, and .htaccess file.
+Firstly you will need to download a fresh WordPress file from WordPress.org.

 Clean hacked database tables

 If you observed any unknown WordPress users in your account and also default ‘admin’ account, then immediately remove them so that attackers can’t reuse it and there have no longer access.
 But administrator account can be hidden using a custom script in the theme function that will not be visible in the user list.

 Remove unknown users manually:

 - Log in to WordPress as an admin and click Users.

 - Find the suspicious new user accounts.